chickenspaceprogram/c-utils/README.md

 library licenses are a bit rude), I've opted for using the MPL here instead of LGPL/GPL.

-Furthermore, this library won't compile on MSVC.
+Also, parts of this library won't compile on MSVC.
-It uses statement-expressions, which are a GCC/Clang extension and unsupported by MSVC.
+This library uses statement-expressions, which are a GCC/Clang extension and unsupported by MSVC.
-Statement-expressions are the only way to have "nice" C generics, so they're unavoidable in my opinion.
+Statement-expressions are often the only way to have "nice" C generics, so they're unavoidable in my opinion.
+It's possible in future I'll make API changes so that more of the lib works on MSVC.

+The extra parts of this library are disabled by default.
+To enable them, define `C_UTILS_NONPORTABLE=ON` when invoking CMake.

-This library *does* compile on Windows, however you must use MinGW and GCC or Clang.
+The nonportable parts of this lib do compile on Windows, however you must use MinGW and GCC or Clang.

 ## Documentation